Wegovy® for 50% less than retail price

 One more reason for compounding?
 Shortages.

-Compounded GLP-1 medications are typically safe for most people.
+Compounded medications are typically safe for most people.
 But since compounded GLP-1s aren’t FDA-approved, the FDA hasn’t verified that they’re safe.

 But it does matter where you get your medication from.
 There are some unscrupulous actors out there right now trying to take advantage of the increased demand for GLP-1s.